Some items are only available on campus or will require authentication via EUID and Password at the point of use.

 3. Select Download at the top right of the results screen.

-4. Enter your name and class code for the file name, leave all other options as is, and download as a PDF.
+4. Enter your name and CHEM 5010 for the file name, leave all other options as is, and download as a PDF.

-5. SciFinder will produce a PDF that you'll eventually combine with other PDFs and submit to Dr. Slaughter.
+5. SciFinder-n will produce a PDF that you'll combine with other PDFs and submit to Dr. Slaughter.

 2. When you link to the journal article, locate the PDF icon and download the file.